pdm-project/pdm/docs/docs/index.md

 ## Feature highlights

-- [PEP 582] local package installer and runner, no virtualenv involved at all.
+- Opt-in [PEP 582] support, no virtualenv involved at all.
 - Simple and fast dependency resolver, mainly for large binary distributions.
 - A [PEP 517] build backend.
 - [PEP 621] project metadata.